krukow/vsts-migrate/README.md

 The `vsts-migrate` tool can do three things.

-1. dump specific work items from the [mseng](https://mseng.visualstudio.com/Mobile%20Center/) VSTS instance
+1. dump specific work items from the [mseng](https://mseng.visualstudio.com/Mobile%20Center/) VSTS instance.

-2. copy a dump into the [msmobilecenter](https://msmobilecenter.visualstudio.com/) instance
+2. copy a dump into the [msmobilecenter](https://msmobilecenter.visualstudio.com/) instance (with some limitations).

 3. undo the copy by deleting created items from msmobilecenter

-All commands support a `-d`/`--dry-run` option which only performs queries it does not create or delete items.
+All commands support a `-d`/`--dry-run` option which only performs queries: it does not create or delete items.

 The tool also support a `-h`/`--help` option (`./vsts-migrate -h`).

 Below are the details which you should read first.